Strategies for spending less

 - Adjust the thermostat setting by five degrees and compensate for comfort with extra layers of clothing.
 Heating and cooling are the most expensive utility costs.

 - Insulate ceilings, exterior walls, under floors, heat ducts and hot water pipes.
 You may qualify for programs that insulate your home.
-See Community agencies that can help, another fact sheet in this Getting through tough times series.

 - Select energy efficient lighting and fixtures when replacements are made.
 Use compact fluorescent light (CFL) and light emitting diodes (LED) bulbs wherever possible.